DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 Note: This process will import a fresh copy of the applicants' details and use them to create new records.
 This ensures that the system realigns with its normal mode of operation, correcting any issues caused by previously imported, potentially stale data.

-### Adding a previous trainee for a former accredited provider
+## Adding a previous trainee for a former accredited provider

-Given a lead provider and the former accredited provider is the same.
+Given a lead partner and the former accredited provider is the same.
 ```ruby

 lead_partner = LeadPartner.find(1363)